"Oh, boy, my first mission!"

 The five had been kept here since the incident, where Megakat Biochemical experimented on them endlessly in an effort to find a cure for the Ci-Kat-A bite, not just in the hopes of saving them, but also to develop a means of fighting the aliens if they should ever return.

 Belljar turned and looked at the sixth, empty cell, wishing the missing Street occupied it.
 His whereabouts were unknown, and as long as he remained loose, the danger of a resurgent Ci-Kat-A "plague" was ever present... putting more pressure on Belljar and his colleagues to develop a cure.

 Consulting his notes, Belljar walked down the line of cells on one side, examining the occupants to see what, if any, effect the latest experimental antidote they'd given them the previous evening had had.
 They stood motionlessly in the middle of their cells, and but for the twitching of their antenna, there was no sign that they're alive.
-The cells are soundproof, so we can't hear what, if any, noises the creatures are making.
+The cells were soundproof, so Belljar and Steven couldn't hear any noises the creatures were making.

 As the scientist and the guard walked down the line of cells, the Ci-Kat-A's behavior changed.
 They rushed the glass doors and smacked into them, clawing uselessly at the clear barrier between them and their intended victims.
 Neither Belljar nor Steven flinched, used to these fruitless attacks.

 "Ever wonder what goes through their heads?" asked Steven conversationally, pointing at the Ci-Kat-A.

 "How much they'd like to get out of these cells and bite us," replied Belljar without looking up from his notebook.
 "So be vigilant."